 Climate Active acknowledges that in some circumstances it may be difficult to notify us before the 10 day limit, for example, because a responsible entity may be determining the extent to which changes would affect compliance with the Licence Agreement, or for other practical or administrative reasons.
 Therefore, we appreciate notice as soon as practical should any changes affect compliance with this agreement.

-39. Can a business's affiliate entity use the Climate Active certification trade mark?
+39. Affiliate user of the Climate Active certification trade mark under a Licence Agreement?